shgiebner21/parker-and-parks/openitems.md

 ### TODO list for today, Monday April 10th
     - Child page - Family Rank calculation...sort of working...__think I have to give sort(func, xx) a function__.
     - Child page - CPC Rank calculation...this is working by child id, NOT by points...__not sure why__.

-  - Login button - now working and moving to Family page, BUT this route does not bring in family yet...

   - __Calculation for when badge earned__ - needs append to child also
     - this will go in activity-detail.js, inside putActivity function